nf-core/pixelator/docs/output.md

 This step uses the `pixelator single-cell collapse` command.

-The `collapse` command removes duplicate reads and performs error correction.
+The `collapse` command quantifies molecules by performing error correction and detecting PCR duplicates.
 This is achieved using the unique pixel identifier and unique molecular identifier sequences to check for uniqueness, collapse and compute a read count.
 The command generates a QC report in JSON format.
 Errors are allowed when collapsing reads if `--algorithm` is set to `adjacency` (this is the default option).

 The output format of this command is a parquet file containing deduplicated and error-corrected molecules.